keylan1/meet/readme.md

 Given: The chart of events by city is open
 When: The user clicks on a city
 Then: The chart redirects to display the events in the selected city

+## Serverless functions

+For the Meet app, serverless functions are used for the backend server logic, authorization and API integraton.
+When users interact with the app, they authorize via their gmail account and a serverless function.
+The users' requests go to serverless functions, which process the data and send it back to the frontend.
+Additionally, the app's database is integrated with the Google Calendar API, allowing for the storage and management of event information efficiently.
+This setup ensures the app runs smoothly, scales easily, and reduces unnecessary complexity in managing servers.